Key Takeaways

 3. Proof of identity plus photocopy

-Answer: Minors aged 16 can appear without parents to apply for a passport.
-You must present the completed, unsigned Form DS-11 along with evidence of U.S. citizenship, proof of identity, photocopy of identification document, and one recent passport photo.
+A: Minors aged 16 can appear without parents to apply for a passport.
+You must present the completed, unsigned Form DS-11 along with evidence of U.S. citizenship, proof of identity, a photocopy of your identification document, and one recent passport photo.

-The passport official MAY request written consent from your parent(s) if it is not implied on the passport application.
+The consul may request written consent from your parent(s) if it is not implied on the passport application.
 If a consent form is required, you face the same problems concerning your mother’s lack of acceptable identification.

 There are 2 ways to expedite the passport: